 Dr. Roy E. Alston is a 1989 graduate of the United States Military Academy at West Point where he earned a BS in Leadership.
 Roy served in the US Army as a commissioned officer with the 82d Airborne Division.
 Roy served in combat with the 1st of the 319th Field Artillery Regiment during the first Gulf War.
 Roy is a graduate of the US Army's Ranger School, Airborne School, Jungle School, Field Artillery Officer's Basic Course, and the Field Artillery Officer's Advance Course.
 Roy earned his MBA from Indiana Wesleyan University in 2003 and received his doctorate in management with a specialization in leadership and organizational change from Walden University in 2010.

-After graduating from South Texas College, Mario went on to work for Lockheed Martin at NASA’s Johnson Space Center Houston.
-Mario applied his dexterity to the development of mechanical/electrical test fixtures used on the Space Shuttle Program.
-After ten years at NASA Mario went on to work on the Iridium Satellite System for Motorola in Chandler Arizona.
-After two years and the project winding down Mario moved to Colorado Springs where he began working for ARINC, responsibilities included software and hardware support as well as developing Satellite communications hardware for US Special Forces.
-Other employers include Stanford Telecom/ITT, responsibilities included hardware and software upgrades to the Defense Satellite Communications System (DSCS) worldwide, and Starkey Hearing Aid Corporation, responsibilities included test fixturing, printed circuit board layout as well as component characterization, from the very large satellite array to the ultra miniature electronics Mario has demonstrated an uncanny ability to work well with his hands and his mind.
+After graduating from South Texas College, Mario went on to work for Lockheed Martin at NASA’s Johnson Space Center Houston, where he worked on the development of mechanical/electrical test fixtures used on the Space Shuttle Program.
+After ten years at NASA Mario went on to work on the Iridium Satellite System for Motorola, then moving to Colorado Springs where he began working for ARINC in software and hardware support as well as developing Satellite communications hardware for US Special Forces.

-In 2002 Mario embarked on furniture design and discovered that the angular measurement device did not exist in order to efficiently make the precision cuts required for his furniture, he therefore invented and patented a precision magnetic angle measurement tool which he later licensed to Sears Craftsman.
+In 2002 Mario discovered that an angular measurement device did not exist in order to efficiently make the precision cuts required for furniture- making,l leading to his inventing and patenting a precision magnetic angle measurement tool which he later licensed to Sears Craftsman.
 He is currently working on other precision wireless angular tools that are speech capable for the visually impaired craftsman.

 Mario was awarded the Editors Choice Award from Popular Mechanics and has been featured in “This Is My Job” segment as well as a contributor to the “Inventors Handbook” segment.
 Mario has also been featured in the DIY Network “Inventors Challenge” and DIY’s “Cool Tools” where he was a judge in a ten thousand dollar first prize inventors giveaway.